ionic-team/ionic-framework/docs/react-router/testing.md

 ## Running the Test Suites

 `packages/react-router/scripts/test_runner.sh` orchestrates the React Router test suites end to end: it builds `@ionic/core`, `@ionic/react`, and `@ionic/react-router`, builds the test app, syncs local packages, starts the dev server, and runs Cypress and Playwright in sequence.
+By default it uses the `reactrouter6-react18` app; pass `--app reactrouter6-react19` to test against the latest supported React version.

 ```shell
 # Full run (build + Cypress + Playwright)